Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure when a new product is added they are redirected to that specific product detail page with the correct id displayed in the browser. | When a new product is added they are redirected to that specific product detail page with the correct id displayed in the browser.
 [Add products2](wireframes/addproduct_id.png) | PASS
 Ensure the appropiate messages is displayed when a product has been deleted. | The appropiate messages is displayed when a product has been deleted.
 [Delete product](wireframes/delete_product.png)
 Ensure when logged in as the Superuser, Edit and Delete buttons are displayed on the products page and the products detail page. | When logged in as the Superuser, Edit and Delete buttons are displayed on the products page and the products detail page.
 [Edit delete1](wireframes/edit_delete1.png) - [Edit delete2](wireframes/edit_delete2.png) | PASS
-Ensure defensive programming is installed to prevent against someone from deleting or editing our products on the off chance they know the correct URLs. | Defensive programming is installed to prevent against someone from deleting or editing our products on the off chance they know the correct URLs. | PASS
+Ensure defensive programming is installed to prevent against someone from deleting or editing our products on the off chance they know the correct URLs. | Defensive programming is installed to prevent against someone from deleting or editing our products on the off chance they know the correct URLs.
+[Defensive programming](wireframes/defensive_prog.png) | PASS
+Ensure when the site owner is uploading a new car image, they are provided with the correct message as to what the image will be. | When the site owner is uploading a new car image, they are provided with the correct message as to what the image will be.
+[Image select](wireframes/select_image.png) | PASS
+Ensure when the site owner is editing a product, when clicking on the remove checkbox and then update car button, the car image is removed. | When the site owner is editing a product, when clicking on the remove checkbox and then update car button, the car image is removed. | PASS

 ---